 (3) The board of the subsidiary is accountable to the Minister in the manner set out in Part 3A and in the constitution of the subsidiary.

-[Clause 2 inserted by No. 67 of 2004 s.
+[Clause 2 inserted: No. 67 of 2004 s.
 43.]

 3. Further shares

 Shares may not be issued or transferred except with the prior written approval of the Minister.